-(5) A person who commits an offence under this section is liable -
+(2) A person who commits an offence under this section is liable -

-- on summary conviction to a fine of one (a) million dollars and imprisonment for three years; or - (b) on conviction on indictment to a fine of two million dollars and imprisonment for five years.
+- (a) on summary conviction to a fine of two hundred thousand dollars and imprisonment for three years; and - (b) on conviction on indictment to a fine of five hundred thousand dollars and imprisonment for five years.

+Computer-related forgery

-Computer-related 14.
-(1) A person who, intentionally and without lawful excuse or justification inputs, alters, deletes or suppresses computer data, resulting in inauthentic data, with the intent that it be considered or acted upon as if it were authentic, regardless of whether or not the data is directly readable and intelligible, commits an offence and is liable -
+13. (1) A person who, intentionally and without lawful excuse or justification inputs, alters, deletes or suppresses computer data, resulting in inauthentic data, with the intent that it be considered or acted upon as if it were authentic, regardless of whether or not the data is directly readable and intelligible, commits an offence and is liable -

-- on summary conviction to a fine of one (a) million dollars and imprisonment for three years; or - on conviction on indictment to a fine of (b) two million dollars and imprisonment for five years.
+- (a) on summary conviction to a fine of three hundred thousand dollars and imprisonment for three years; or - (b) on conviction on indictment to a fine of five hundred thousand dollars and imprisonment for five years.

-(2) A person who commits an offence under subsection (1) by sending out multiple electronic mail messages from or through a computer system, is liable on conviction to a fine of one million dollars and imprisonment for three years, in addition to the penalty set out in subsection (1).
+(2) A person who commits an offence under subsection (1) by sending out multiple electronic mail messages from or through a computer system, is liable on conviction to a fine of two hundred thousand dollars and imprisonment for three years, in addition to the penalty set out in subsection (1).

+Computer-related fraud

-Computer-related 15.
-(1) A person who, intentionally and without lawful fraud excuse or justification - with the intent of procuring an economic benefit for himself or another person and thereby causes loss of, or damage to, property, commits an offence.
+14. (1) A person who, intentionally and without lawful excuse or justification - with the intent of procuring an economic benefit for himself or another person and thereby causes loss of, or damage to, property, commits an offence.

-- (a) inputs, alters, deletes or suppresses computer data; or - interferes with the functioning of a (b) computer system, forgery
+- (a) inputs, alters, deletes or suppresses computer data; or - (b) interferes with the functioning of a computer system, who commits an offence under (2) Aperson subsection (1) is liable -

-- (a) on summary conviction to a fine of one million dollars and imprisonment for three years; or - (b) on conviction on indictment to a fine of two million dollars and imprisonment for five years.
+- (a) on summary conviction to a fine of one million dollars and imprisonment for five years; or - on conviction on indictment to a fine of (b) two million dollars and imprisonment for ten years.

-16. A person who intentionally transfers, possesses or uses Identity-related a means of identification, other than his own, with the intent of committing an unlawful act through the use of a computer system, commits an offence and is liable -
+15. A person who intentionally transfers, possesses or uses a means of identification, other than his own, with the intent of committing an unlawful act through the use of a computer system, commits an offence and is liable -